StoneT2000/simple-easyhec/README.md

 ![](./assets/sim_example.png)

 Another example below shows it working for a mounted camera.
-Noticew that the initial extrinsic guess is so bad that the segmentation covers the whole image.
+Notice that the initial extrinsic guess is so bad that the segmentation covers the whole image.

 ![](./assets/sim_example_mounted_camera.png)